Methodology

 Sex

-For graduates from universities, higher education colleges and other specialist providers of higher education, this field is collected by HESA and more detail can be found on Student 2020/21 - Sex identifier | HESA (opens in a new tab).
+For graduates from universities, higher education colleges and other specialist providers of higher education, this field is collected by HESA.
 We filter our data to only include individuals who are recorded as ‘Male’ or ‘ Female’ to avoid the risk of disclosure for individuals who are recorded as ‘Other’.

 Ethnicity

-The ethnicity breakdowns provided use groupings inline with HESA and ONS published data.
+The ethnicity breakdowns provided use groupings in line with HESA and ONS published data.
 Detailed ethnicity breakdowns are provided in the publication and breakdowns of broader ethnic groups can be viewed in the downloadable main tables document.

 Age